 To use a peel-apart camera today, you must first either re-wire the battery compartment or find a custom battery that works for the camera.
 That’s also assuming that nobody left and old battery inside the camera when it was stored away.
 Battery acid has claimed all of the peel-apart cameras that I’ve found, damaging the wires and battery compartment beyond simple repair.

+However, if you can get one of these cameras working, they do produce awesome results.
 Up until very recently, film was still made for these cameras.
 And of all places, it came from Fujfilm.
-Old stocks of FP-100c are still floating around out there, and as of fall 2018, could still be found in a handful of stores.
+Old stocks of FP-100c are still floating around out there, and there are rumblings of new film being developed for the format.

 An example of this camera is the Polaroid 340.